Tezirg/simple-mmo-bot/README.md

 # Simple-MMO Bot

+## /!\ Unsupported
+This program may not stay up-to-date with the simple-mmo client

 ## /!\ Use at your own risk
 This bot can achieve human-like behavior, but like all programs it may have bugs leading to a ban on your account.
 Use it at your own risk, this is your responsability to go against the game rules by using this piece of software.